langfield/amm/README.md

 // @post paid_euros == pool_euros / pool_dollars
 ```

 It is now possible to get a feel for what happens when the contract starts to run out of a particular token (i.e. when the pool balance approaches zero).
 As the pool runs out of euros, the denominator shrinks and we get less and less for our single dollar.
 Conversely, as the pool runs out of dollars, our dollar becomes more and more valuable, since now the denominator is shrinking.
-In this way, the contract incentives users and investors to behave in such a way that it maintains an ample supply of each.
+In this way, the contract incentivizes users and investors to behave in such a way that it maintains an ample supply of each.

 All this to say that this postcondition in our specification is a natural expression of the invariant (we have a product on both sides of our constant product equation).